SW-Power-30/SW-Power-30.github.io/README.md

                 answerInput.value = "";
                 answerInput.disabled = false;
             } else {
                 questionElement.textContent = "🎉 Congratulations!
-You answered all questions!";
+You have solved all the clues and collected all the goodies, now enjoy the picnic!";
                 answerInput.style.display = "none";
             }
         }